InfoSecRavindra/JavaScript-Interview-Questions/README.md

 JavaScript
 ----------
 - What are the differences between arrow function and regular function?
+- What is a callback function?
+Explain with an example
+- How to convert a callback function into a promise?
+- Can we call a function with callback as well as a promise?
+If yes, how?
-- What is the difference between `__proto__` and prototype?
+- What are the differences between `__proto__` and prototype?
-- What are constructor function in javascript.
+- What is constructor function in javascript?
 - What do you understand by object reference?
 - How to shallow copy an object?
 - How to deep copy an object?
 - What is the use of `Object.assign` method?
 - What is the use of `Object.create` method?

+- Call vs bind vs apply?
 - What are common ES6 methods for working with arrays?
     - find
     - filter